FIRE Portfolio: Pick One of Those and Retire Early

 • Put all saved money to work in the market.

-How to put your portfolio “on FIRE”?
+So, let’s learn how to put your portfolio “on FIRE.”

-How is the FIRE portfolio different from any other portfolio recommendations?
+How is the FIRE investment portfolio different from other portfolio recommendations?
 The key is in the letter “E” — the goal to retire “early” is what makes FIRE a more aggressive strategy than what many people choose.

 To achieve the ambitious goal of early retirement, you have to accept higher risk.
 Simply buying government bonds and mutual funds at your bank will not get you there.
-Don’t worry, we don’t consider a risk of losing your life savings, but only some short-term price volatility to endure.
+Don’t worry, we don’t consider the risk of losing your life savings, but only some short-term price volatility to endure.
 What you need, though, is high exposure to diversified, low-cost, growth assets.

 Grow